 If you get hurt on the job, it is important that you understand your state’s workers’ compensation system.
-Workers’ compensation (sometimes referred to as “workman’s compensation”) may be your only means of receiving compensation for a work-related injury, so read on to learn the details of how workers' comp works.
+Workers’ compensation (sometimes referred to as “workman’s compensation”) may be your only means of receiving compensation for a work-related injury, so read on to learn the details of how workers' comp functions.

 When you can return to work after your work-related injury or illness is a difficult question to answer and will depend upon the extent of your injury.
 Furthermore, a number of people will have input in deciding how soon you can return to work.
-This list includes your treating doctor, employer, claims administrator, and attorney (if you have one).
+This list includes your treating doctor, your employer, the claims administrator, and your attorney (if you have one).

 If you haven't completely recovered from your injury, you might nevertheless be able to return to work with duty restrictions to prevent you from aggravating your injury.
 If you are entirely unable to return to work, you may be entitled to permanent disability benefits.